You’ve worked hard to build up your super, so keeping your super safe is important to us at Rest.

 Contact us on 1300 300 778 between 8am-8pm (AEST/AEDT) Monday to Friday.

-You may also report a scam on the Australian Government’s Scamwatch website, or the Australian Taxation Office directly on 13 10 20
+You may also report a scam on the Australian Government’s Scamwatch website, or the Australian Taxation Office (ATO) directly on 13 10 20.

 What does Rest do to keep your super safe?

 Keeping your personal information and data secure is extremely important to us.
-Below are some of the many things we do to keep your super safe:
+There are many things we do to keep your super safe:

-• Before withdrawing money to bank accounts, you must either obtain an online verification via GreenID (provider Vix Verify) or provide certified identification, such as passports or driver licences.
+Before withdrawing money to bank accounts, you must either obtain an online verification or provide certified identification, such as passports or driver licences.

 Was this page helpful?